PACE solar loans are loans that are paid back through an additional payment on your property taxes and are sponsored by your city or state.

-PACE loans are pretty unique – essentially, a private company (the PACE provider) will help a city or other municipality issue bonds, and then lend that money to homeowners to purchase solar or other energy or water-efficiency improvements.
+PACE loans are pretty unique.
+Essentially, a private company – the PACE provider – will help a city or other municipality issue bonds.
+That money is then lent to homeowners to purchase and decide how many solar panels are needed to power a house.
+The loan can also be used to purchase other energy- or water-efficiency improvements.
 The bonds are paid back through an increased rate on the home’s property taxes.
 In general, PACE financing is a good choice for those with poor credit scores and they allow you to enjoy the benefits of solar without worrying about a big upfront cost.

-Yes, similar to a mortgage, interest paid on PACE financing is tax-deductible.
+Yes.
+Similar to a mortgage, interest paid on PACE residential solar financing is tax-deductible.